JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-connect-to-db.md

 import java.util.*
 ```

-2. **Establish database connection:** Use `DatabaseConfiguration` to define your database's connection parameters,
+3. Use `DatabaseConfiguration` to define your database's connection parameters,
 including the URL, username, and password:

 ```kotlin